mapzen/documentation/docs/overview/account-settings.md

 4. Agree to the terms.
 ???

-In the future when you sign in, use either your email address and password or GitHub.
+In the future when you sign in, use either your email address and password or GitHub account.
 If you forgot your account credentials, you can also attempt to reset them.

 To delete your account, you need to contact Mapzen ????.
 If you are using GitHub, sign into your GitHub account and revoke[Mapzen Platform](https://help.github.com/articles/reviewing-your-authorized-applications-oauth/) as an authorized application.